Commercial Roofing FAQ: your anxieties allayed, your doubts cleared

 Is commercial asphalt roofing as good as it is touted to be?

-The U.S. Green Building Council (USGBC) has been promoting sustainability in roofing construction since 1993, and encourages roofing that is eco green in conceptualization, design and execution.
-Eco friendly roofing usually highlight the following advantages:
+The U.S. Green Building Council (USGBC) has been promoting sustainability in roofing construction since 1993 and encouraged roofing that is eco green in conceptualization, design, and execution.
+Eco-friendly roofing usually highlights the following advantages: